tnathu-ai/Football_Dataset/README.md

 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
-│   ├── data           <- Scripts to download or generate data │     └── make_dataset.py
+│   ├── cleaning           <- Scripts to clean the data
 │
 |
 |
 │── .gitignore                <- plain text file contains files/directories to ignore